-In the metal roofing industry, galvanized steel is used more often than any other metal and is available in most metal roofing profiles.
-It is lower cost than most other metals, strong, and has a great affinity to hold paint.
+In the metal roofing industry, galvanized steel is available in most metal roofing profiles.
+It is higher cost than galvalume, strong, and has a great affinity to hold paint.
 Because zinc provides galvanic protection, scratches on galvanized steel are somewhat self-protected or "band-aided," preserving the steel from rust.
 Therefore, the life-span of galvanized steel depends largely on the thickness of its metallic coating since the more zinc that is present, the longer the steel is able to remain protected and rust-free.
 G-90, the most common zinc thickness used in the metal roofing industry, means that 0.90 ounces of zinc are coated per square foot of steel surface.
 Lesser grade-galvanized steels are G-30 and G-60 and should usually be avoided for residential applications.
 Always check the manufacturer's specifications to determine the thickness of the steel's metallic coating.